-Reception class applications for the next academic year starting in September 2026 must be submitted on the Common Application Form by 15th January 2026.
+Applications for primary and nursery places need to be made on the Common Application Form specific to the phase of the school for which you are applying.
+Reception class applications for the next academic year starting in September 2026 must be submitted by 15th January 2026.